-The Company currently has employment agreements with each of the named executive officers that provide for certain severance payments and other benefits in the event of the executive's termination of employment or a change in control of the Company.
-A summary of these agreements, including the potential payments and benefits each named executive officer would be entitled to receive if they had terminated their employment under certain circumstances, or if there had been a change of control of the Company, in each case as of December 31, 2013, is provided below.
+The Company currently has employment agreements with certain of the named executive officers that provide for certain severance payments and other benefits in the event of the executive's termination of employment or a change in control of the Company.
+A summary of these agreements, including the potential payments and benefits each named executive officer would be entitled to receive if they had terminated their employment under certain circumstances, or if there had been a change in control of the Company, in each case as of December 31, 2014, is provided below.

-In 2007, Mr. Wessel entered into an amended and restated employment agreement with the Company through December 31, 2015 to serve as the chief executive officer and president of the Company, which at the discretion of the Board of Directors may be extended for additional successive periods of one year on each January 1 anniversary.
-The agreement was amended in July 2013 to extend the term through December 31, 2018.
-The agreement provides for: (i) a base salary with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business related expenses.
+In 2007, Mr. Wessel entered into an amended and restated employment agreement with the Company through December 31, 2012 to serve as the CEO and president of the Company, which at the discretion of the Board of Directors may be extended for additional successive periods of one year on each January 1 anniversary.
+The agreement has been amended to extend the term through December 31, 2018.
+The agreement was amended in June 2014 to provide for severance benefits only in the event of an involuntary termination of employment by the Company without "cause" or by the executive for "good reason," as such terms are defined in the employment agreements.
+The current agreement, as amended, provides for: (i) a base salary with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in employee benefit and compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, use of the Company airplane, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business related expenses.
 Mr. Wessel has agreed not to compete with the Company for a period of one year following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of 90 days following his termination.
-Upon a change of control, Mr. Wessel may terminate the employment agreement with 90 days' notice.
-Upon a change in control or other termination by Mr. Wessel for good cause or termination by the Company without cause or due to death or disability, the Company has agreed to pay Mr. Wessel all accrued compensation and expenses, plus all compensation and benefits provided for in the employment agreement through the term of the agreement.
-If Mr. Wessel's agreement had been terminated on December 31, 2013 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause or following a change in control, Mr. Wessel would have been entitled to receive \$4,815,000 in severance payments.
-All payments made in connection with the termination of Mr. Wessel's agreement must be paid by the Company in a single lump sum thirty days following the termination date of the agreement.
-Mr. Wessel's current base salary for 2014 is \$992,000 per year.
-In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2013, Mr. Wessel would also have vested in 52,500 shares of restricted stock under the terms of the Company's Restricted Stock Incentive Plans.
+Upon a termination of employment by Mr. Wessel for good reason or termination by the Company without cause or due to death or disability, the Company has agreed to pay Mr. Wessel all accrued compensation and expenses, plus all compensation and benefits provided for in the employment agreement through the term of the agreement, including base salary, annual bonus, participation in all benefit and compensation plans and fringe benefits.
+If Mr. Wessel's agreement had been terminated on December 31, 2014 by the Company without cause or as a result of death or disability, or by Mr. Wessel for good cause, Mr. Wessel would have been entitled to receive \$5,740,000 in severance payments and benefits.
+In addition, in the event of a change in control on December 31, 2014, Mr. Wessel would also have vested in 51,000 shares of restricted stock under the terms of the Company's Restricted Stock Incentive Plans.